adebarakah/HR-Analytics---Capstone-Project/README.md

 ## Challenges Encountered
 - One of the main challenges was dealing with incomplete records.
 Instead of removing incomplete records—which would have led to incomplete dataset and biased analysis:
-I used average imputation where appropriate and only .
+I used average imputation where appropriate only.
 No employee name was fabricated.

-- Hidden spaces and varying text cases initially affected lookup results, but applying the TRIM, CLEAN, and PROPER functions resolved these issues.
+- Hidden spaces initially affected lookup results, but applying the TRIM, and CLEAN, functions resolved these issues.

-- Inconsistent Date format; After formatting cell as Date using the DD/MM/YY format, some date cell was still showing error, This was resolved by changing the location entirely following thestep → 'Cell Format' → Date → Change Located → Date Type to DD/MM/YYYY to maintain consistency.
+- Inconsistent Date format; After formatting cell as Date using the DD/MM/YY format, some date cell was still showing error.
+This was resolved by changing the location entirely following thestep → 'Cell Format' → Date → Change Location → Date Type to DD/MM/YYYY to maintain consistency.

 - Another challenge encountered was calculating the attrition rate by department using Pivot Tables.
 Excel did not directly calculate the percentage of employees with a "Left" status against the total number of employees in each department.
 To overcome this, all employee status categories (Active, Left, and Resigned) were included in the Pivot Table and the values were displayed as % of Row Total.
 This allowes to identify the percentage of employees with a "Left" status for each department, which represented the departmental attrition rate (e.g., Operations: 20.69%, Finance: 17.65%, Marketing: 15.79%).